Amadevus/pwsh-script/README.md

 [![GitHub release (latest by date)](https://img.shields.io/github/v/release/Amadevus/pwsh-script)](https://github.com/Amadevus/pwsh-script/releases/latest)
 ![GitHub commits since latest release (by date)](https://img.shields.io/github/commits-since/Amadevus/pwsh-script/latest)

-In order to use this action, `script` input is provided.
+In order to use this action, `script` input is required.
 The value of that input should be the body of a PowerShell script.

-The following is initialized before your script is executed:
+The following variables are initialized before your script is executed:
 - `$github` is an object representing the workflow's [`github` context]
 - `$job` is an object representing the workflow's [`job` context]
 - `$runner` is an object representing the workflow's [`runner` context]
 - `$strategy` is an object representing the workflow's [`strategy` context]
 - `$matrix` is an object representing the workflow's [`matrix` context]

-Environment variables are accessed in the standard PowerShell way (`$env:my_var`).

-**Note** This action requires `pwsh` to actually be available and on PATH of the runner - which is the case for all GitHub-provided runner VMs; for your own runners you need to take care of that yourself.

-This action has an extensive self-testing suite in [CI workflow](.github/workflows/ci.yml).

 [actions/github-script]: https://github.com/actions/github-script
 [`@actions/core`]: https://github.com/actions/toolkit/tree/master/packages/core